Skip to main content

 The 3 Mistakes That Sabotage CRM Data Fixes

-From auditing 127+ B2B SaaS CRMs, these are the three mistakes that consistently cause data quality projects to fail or revert within 6 months:
+From the B2B SaaS CRMs we've audited, these are the three mistakes that consistently cause data quality projects to fail or revert within 6 months:

 1. Buying tools before installing process.
 68% of B2B SaaS companies in the Artemis benchmark bought ZoomInfo, Clay, or Cloudingo before defining the workflows the tools should support.
 Tools amplify whatever process exists — if the process is broken, the tools accelerate the breakage.